Kampfkarren/selene/docs/src/contributing.md

 If there's anything else a user should know when using this lint, write it here.
 ````

 This isn't a strict format, and you can mess with it as appropriate.
-For example, `standard_library` does not have a "Why this is bad" section as not only is it a very encompassing rule, but it should be fairly obvious.
-Many rules don't specify a "...should be written as..." as it is either something with various potential fixes (such as [`global_usage`](./lints/global_usage.md)) or because the "good code" is just removing parts entirely (such as [`unbalanced_assignments`](./lints/unbalanced_assignments.md)).
+For example, `standard_library` does not have a "Why this is bad" section as not only is it a very encompassing lint, but it should be fairly obvious.
+Many lints don't specify a "...should be written as..." as it is either something with various potential fixes (such as [`global_usage`](./lints/global_usage.md)) or because the "good code" is just removing parts entirely (such as [`unbalanced_assignments`](./lints/unbalanced_assignments.md)).